A Guide to Helping Senior Citizens Stay Safe at Home

 Dr. David T. Neuman, the Pop-Doc, works with senior patients every day.
 He defines aging in place this way:

 It’s a senior’s ability to “remain in the comfort of their own home safely and effectively.
-To this end, it means that they can (with or without help from aides or other family members) perform their daily activities without fail or without sustaining injury.”
+To this end, it means that they can (with or without help from aides or other family members) perform their daily activities without fail or without sustaining an injury.”

 If you’re considering aging in place, strongly think through your abilities — and your limitations — so you can make the best (and safest) decision.